 Pool owners in colder climates can expect to reach for about three different extra chemicals when they close their pool: pool antifreeze, pool enzymes, and algaecide.
 You can probably already guess that you can cross antifreeze off your list of needs, and pool enzymes usually attack organic matter, which you’ll have less of this winter thanks to a shortage of swimming—not to call out your organic matter or anything.

 Algaecide, however, you’re going to want to have all year round.
 Since your temperatures might reach higher than 65 degrees, your pool will be especially susceptible to this pesky invader.
 Make sure you’re adding a dose of algaecide to your pool continuously this winter.
-Although it’s pretty terrible at actually getting rid of algae—a powerful pool shock does the job much, much better—it’s great at preventing tiny, microscopic algae from growing into blooms.
+Although it’s pretty terrible at actually getting rid of algae—pool shock does the job much, much better—it’s great at preventing tiny, microscopic algae from growing into blooms.
 Prevention, as always, is key.

 Another chemical that you don’t want to overlook this winter is a metal sequestrant, especially if your water comes from a water source high in metals, like a well.
 If you’ve already experienced metal stains, be on guard for them this winter—unlike algae, metal stains aren’t stifled by cooler temperatures.